koksang/sensordrift/README.md

 # Overview
-This is a project that solves sensor drift problem using MLP.

-#
+A project to show that deep learning can be used to solve sensor drift issue.
+Chemical gas sensor dataset is used here.
+A multiclass classification approach is applied.